jumpnow/meta-bbb/README.md

 There is a *spidev* loopback test app installed - [spiloop][spiloop].

-The default dtb enables HDMI
+The default dtb with the example `uEnv.txt` enables HDMI

 * bbb-hdmi.dtb

+There is a dtb without HDMI/display support, freeing up some GPIO pins and UART5

+* bbb-nohdmi.dtb

-There are dtbs for a couple of touchscreen capes installed in `/boot`
+And there are dtbs for a couple of touchscreen capes

 * bbb-4dcape70.dtb - for the 4D Systems LCD, 7-inch, 800x480 touchscreen
 * bbb-nh5cape.dtb - for the NewHaven Capacitive, 5-inch, 800x480 touchscreen

-All dtbs add the following
+All the dtbs include the following

 * /dev/spidev1.0 - pins P9.28 cs0, P9.29 d0, P9.30 d1, P9.31 sclk - d0 is MOSI
 * /dev/i2c1 - pins P9.17 scl and P9.18 sda